 Slinkman said it was an easy choice at that point.
 Then he discovered what a great school College of DuPage is.

-"My professors have really impacted my life, and I know I am better because of the influence they have had on me," he said.
-"They really care about their students and that is great to see."
+“My professors really impacted my life, and I know I am better because of the influence they had on me,” he said.
+“They really care about their students and that is great to see.

 “I was just trying to get an ‘A’ on the paper, and in doing that Mr. Paris ended up nominating my paper for the award,” he said.
 “Through writing my paper, I learned that war is not a glorious thing but involves tough moral decisions from the men and women who are fighting.”

-He also wants to continue traveling around the world to help on a variety of projects.
-So far he's built houses in Mexico, fed the homeless in New Orleans and worked at an orphanage in Honduras.
-In summer 2013, he will help to install a playground at an orphanage in Haiti that his church supports.
+Slinkman also wants to continue traveling around the world to help on a variety of projects.
+So far he’s built houses in Mexico, fed the homeless in New Orleans, worked at an orphanage in Honduras, and helped to install a playground at an orphanage in Haiti that his church supports.